TranPhucVinh/Cplusplus/Introduction/Function/Template with class.md

     return a + b;
 }
 ```
-# Define template method of class in seperated source files
+# Define template method of class in separated source files

 Defining template method of class in seperated source files like this cause compilation error: